Qball2345/srwildfire/README.md

         demanding than it needs to be.
       </p>
       <p>
-        The <span class="highlight">Central Hose Command Unit (CHCU)</span> was designed to solve that problem.
+        The Central Hose Command Unit (CHCU) was designed to solve that problem.
         Firefighters can remotely control water diversion using a mobile device and a linear actuator.
-        Using <span class="highlight">LoRa communication</span>, the system can operate from over 1 km away.
+        Using LoRa communication, the system can operate from over 1.2km away.
       </p>

       <div class="feature-grid">